DavidHe1127/Mr.He_HandBook/DevOps/AWS/ECS/README.md

 - When set an instance to `draining`, tasks on it are still be able to serve incoming requests until the point they are drained and stopped by ECS task scheduler
 - Drained instances will finally be removed from asg if you have it configured

+### Spot instances interruption handling

+Set `ECS_ENABLE_SPOT_INSTANCE_DRAINING=true`.
+Once enabled, when a container instance is marked for interruption, ECS receives the Spot Instance interruption notice and places the instance in DRAINING status.
+This prevents new tasks from being scheduled for placement on the container instance

 ### Various Roles

 | Name | AWS Managed Role/Policy | Purpose | Note